 Fruupp

 Guitarist, singer and writer Vince McCusker had spent some months in London to find musicians for his musical ideas.
-Disappointed he returned to Belfast and recruited musicians to play his material: Miles McKee (lead vocals), Stephen Houston (keyboards/oboe), Peter Farrelly (bass/vocals) and Martin Foye (drums).
+Disappointed he returned to Belfast and recruited musicians to play his material: Miles McKee, Stephen Houston, Peter Farrelly and Martin Foye.
 They called themselves FRUUPP, the name is derived from an Electroset page, the band added a U and a P.

 Fruupp signed a contract with Dawn Records and in ’71 they released the debut album titled "Future Legends", in ’74 followed by the "Seven Secrets" and "The Prince of Heaven’s Eyes".
 The band was making real progress but Stephen Houston left for religious reasons the band and was replaced by John Mason.
 In this line-up FRUUPP made their last but acclaimed LP "Modern Masquerades" (’74).